-I can see how many individuals would conclude that MK-677 is causing them to go hypo, because it literally brings on the exact same feeling that very low blood sugar brings on.
+I can see how many individuals would conclude that MK-677 is causing hypoglycemia, because it literally brings on the exact same feeling that very low blood sugar brings on.

 Shakiness, sweating, severe hunger, anxiety, etc.

 The thing is, with MK-677 is it doesn’t drop your blood sugar; rather, it slightly increases it.

 MK-677 is most commonly known as a potent growth hormone secretagogue.

 However, one commonly overlooked trait of MK-677 is the fact that it is an oral ghrelin mimetic.

 Ghrelin is also known as the “hunger hormone.”

 It is a peptide that is secreted by your stomach that stimulates your appetite.